awesomephant/al-studio-website/projects/kls-exhibition-branding.md

   - The Things that Matter in Life
 ---
 Art direction for the branding of The Things that Matter in Life exhibition.
-Visual Identity by graphic designer, Chloe Phuong-Thao Phi.
+Visual identity by graphic designer, Chloe Phuong-Thao Phi.